European Factors to Watch-Shares seen rising at the open

 (ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon - see cpurl://apps.cp./cms/?pageId=livemarkets for site in development.
 See the bottom of the report)

-LONDON, June 6 European stocks were seen opening higher on Monday, tracking gains on Asian markets while firmer oil and metals prices could also support equity markets.
+LONDON, June 6 European stocks were seen opening higher on Monday, tracking gains on Asian markets while firmer oil and metals prices could also support equity markets, which fell at the end of last week after weaker-than-expected U.S jobs data.

+Financial spreadbetters at IG expected Britain's FTSE 100 to open up by 32 points, or 0.5 percent higher, while Germany's DAX was seen up by 11 points, 0.1 percent higher.

 ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
 In a real-time, multimedia format from 0600 London time through the 1630 closing bell, it will include the best of our market reporting, Stocks Buzz service, Eikon graphics, Reuters pictures, eye-catching research and market zeitgeist.
 Breaking news and dramatic market moves will continue to be alerted to all clients and we will continue to provide a short opening story and comprehensive closing reports.